syche55/Farm-Call-Roll/README.md

 ![](farmCallRollDemo.gif)

-⚙️⚙️⚙️New score board feature is working in progress!⚙️⚙️⚙️
+🚧 New score board feature is working in progress! 🚧